AfroScope: A Framework for Studying the Linguistic Landscape of Africa: Discussions

-To investigate persistent errors, we isolate \textit{underperformers}—high-resource languages with scores below F\textsubscript{1} 85—and identify the top three most frequent misclassifications for each to form confusion groups.
-This analysis yields 14 distinct groups comprising 29 languages in total.
+To investigate languages with high FPR, we isolate languages with scores below F\textsubscript{1} 90 across all evaluation datasets—and identify the top three most frequent misclassifications for each to form confusion groups.
+This analysis yields $13$ distinct groups comprising $30$ languages in total.
 We find that these confusions primarily stem from either macrolanguage structures (e.g., \textit{ful} vs. \textit{fub}) or geographic proximity (e.g., \textit{bsq} vs. \textit{bas}).
 Table~\ref{tab:full_hier} details the composition of all confusion groups, and we report the corresponding performance improvements for each individual language.